rgeraldes24/hyperion/docs/security-considerations.rst

 and simply represent extra suggestions and optional information that the compiler thinks might be useful to the user.

-Restrict the Amount of Zond
+Restrict the Amount of Quanta
 ============================

-Restrict the amount of Zond (or other tokens) that can be stored in a smart contract.
+Restrict the amount of Quanta (or other tokens) that can be stored in a smart contract.
 If your source code, the compiler or the platform has a bug, these funds may be lost.
-If you want to limit your loss, limit the amount of Zond.
+If you want to limit your loss, limit the amount of Quanta.

 Keep it Small and Modular
 =========================